Employment

 Current Employment Opportunities

-CityLife Church is currently looking for a dynamic and self-motivated person who will provide overall leadership and co-ordination to the Kidz Bizz playgroup ministry, including leading playgroups during the week.
-The Kidz Bizz Playgroup Coordinator is responsible to oversee the playgroups, and to work towards fulfilling the Kidz Bizz Vision and Mission which is “To demonstrate the love of Christ to families with young children in our local community.”
+Kids Bizz is currently seeing a Casual Relief Support person.
+This is a great opportunity, and we are looking for a dynamic and self-motivated person provide support to the Kidz Bizz Coordinator and also the playgroup leaders and working with the team to fulfil the Kidz Bizz Vision and Mission which is “To demonstrate the love of Christ to families with young children in our local community”.

 Kidz Bizz playgroups are run weekly by trained volunteer leaders from CityLife Church.
 We offer a unique, two-hour program which allows the children to learn through different play experiences while also encouraging parents to build friendships.